haxsaw/errator/docs/using_errator.rst

 ------------------------

 Errator provides a way to get copies of the actual objects where narration fragments are stored.
-There are a number of situation where this is useful:
+There are a number of situations where this is useful:

 - if more control over fragment formatting is required
 - if retention of the details of an error narration is required
 - you're just that way

 You can get these objects by using the ``copy_narration()`` function.
 Instead of returning a list of strings like ``get_narration()`` does, this function returns a list of ``NarrationFragment`` objects which are copies of the objects managed by errator itself.
 The ``copy_narration()`` function takes the same ``thread`` and ``from_here`` arguments as does ``get_narration()``, so you can control what objects are returned in the same manner.
-Useful methods on these objects are:
+Useful methods on NarrationFragment objects are:

 - ``tell()``, which returns a string that is the fragment's part of the overall narration
 - ``tell_ex()``, similar to ``tell()`` but provides more contextual information (not fully implemented)
 - ``fragment_exception_text()``, which returns a string that describes the actual exception; really only useful on the last fragment in the call chain

-Being a lower-level object, you should expect its interface to be a bit more volatile, and should stick with calling ``tell()`` if you wish to be isolated from change.
+Being a lower-level object, you should expect the rest of NarrationFragment's interface to be a bit more volatile, and should stick with calling ``tell()`` if you wish to be isolated from change.

 Verbose narrations
 ------------------